Detailed Respiratory Virus Surveillance Dashboard

 March 29, 2023: Trends in reported case rates by vaccination and booster status have become difficult to interpret due to a number of factors, including: higher prevalence of previous infection among the unvaccinated and un-boosted groups; difficulty in accounting for time since vaccination and waning protection; and potential biases related to differences in testing practices (e.g., at-home tests) and prevention behaviors.
 Therefore, hospitalizations and deaths by vaccination status are no longer being included in the weekly Respiratory Virus Surveillance Summary report.

-All Dashboards
+Active Dashboards

 - Summary